 Make postsecondary education affordable for low- and middle-income families

-Lower the student and family college cost burden for low- and middle-income populations.
+Lower the college cost burden for low- and middle-income students and families.

 Focus on ways to help students complete their degree or credential of value at a faster rate.